bz2vsr/statsgate/README.md

 Without team lists, that game was interpreted as a 1v1 with just the two commanders.
 The updated code now skips such entries entirely so only games with explicit team rosters contribute to statistics.

+Recent data adds `teamOneStraggler` and `teamTwoStraggler` arrays for late-joining players.
+Straggler charts only use games with these fields and omit matches where no stragglers were recorded.